rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## Results

 Unfortunately, it is apparent that the clusters seem to merely cluster nightlight intensity and NOT poverty.
-For illustrative purposes, see the map of the cluster solution for K-means with K=2 below:
+For illustrative purposes, see the map of the cluster solution for K-means with K=2 (right) and the nighlight intensity of Gauteng (left) below:

 <img src="./figures_for_readme/nightlights_vs_cluster.png" alt="grid" width="800"/>